Keeping Children Safe in Education (KCSIE): September 2024 changes

 For now, this section remains under review until the response to the gender questioning children consultation and final guidance have been published.

-If and when guidance on gender questioning chlldren, and/or any updated version of KCSIE, is published, you should refer to that guidance when deciding how to proceed.
+If and when guidance on gender questioning children is published, you should refer to that guidance when deciding how to proceed.

 In the meantime, you shouldn't make any changes to your policies and procedures in response to the draft gender questioning children guidance.
 You must, of course, continue to fulfil your legal duty to protect and support your trans pupils and staff

-Refer to our FAQs about the general election for more updates on the status of draft guidance and consultation responses, as and when we have them.
+Refer to our changes in education 2024/25 article for more updates on the status of draft guidance and consultation responses, as and when we have them.

 The phrase 'gender questioning' has replaced the word 'trans'.